-There's plenty of ways to make money with your blog, but not too many that pay higher for less work than sponsored posts.
+There are plenty of ways to make money with your blog, but not too many pay more for less work than sponsored posts.

 A sponsored post is when a company pays you to share your experience with a product or service.
 You can either be paid by receiving a free product or get paid in addition to receiving a free product.

-You can be paid for writing a blog post (or a series of posts), publishing a pre-written article (guest post) or for social media mentions.
+You can be paid for writing a blog post (or a series of posts), publishing a pre-written article (guest post), or social media mentions.

-While you can find sponsored post opportunities in just about any niche, some do work better than others.
-Here are some niches that will have no problem finding sponsors to partner with:
+While you can find sponsored post opportunities in just about any blog niche, some work better than others.
+Here are some niches where you’ll have no problem finding sponsors to partner with.

 - Personal finance

 A sponsored post can be a paid guest post.
-This is when a guest author writes the article and all you have to do is publish it.
+This is when a guest author writes the article, and all you have to do is publish it on your blog.
 It doesn’t get any easier than that!

 Another form of sponsored post is a product review.
-With these, you are sent a product and asked to share your experience with it.
+With these, you are sent a product or asked to try a service and share your experience with it.